 What is an HIV test?

 The only way to know if you have HIV is to get tested.
 The test for HIV is not an AIDS test.
 This test detects antibodies to HIV, the virus that causes AIDS.
 The body of the infected person produces antibodies to fight HIV infection.
-If the results of HIV antibody positive, means that HIV has on the body.
+If the results of an HIV antibody test are positive, it means that HIV has entered the body.

-You must wait about three months after possibly having contact with HIV before testing.
-Because HIV antibodies can take weeks to appear in the test, the results of newly infected people may still be negative.
-During this waiting period, it is important not to do anything that might expose it again.
-Do not have sex, or if it does, make sure you use a latex condom every time.
-Do not inject any drugs, but if you do not use the same syringe or needle used another person.
-If you have to share these things with others, be sure to clean them with bleach and water well.
+Because HIV antibodies can take weeks to appear in the test, the test results of newly infected people may still be negative.
+During this waiting period, it is important to try to abstain from any activity that might transmit the infection to others.
+Do not have sex, or if you do, make sure you use a latex condom every time.
+Do not inject any drugs, but if you do, do not use the same syringe or needle that will be or has been used by another person.
+If you have to share these things with others, be sure to sanitize them with bleach and water.

 Why should I get tested?